 His successor in charge of all the missions, Fr.
 Alexander Valignano wrote:

 Of all the nations that I have ever visited, Japan is the most appropriate nation to receive God's salvation.

 Then in 1597 Christianity was forbidden by Hideyoshi Toyotomi who was the military ruler of Japan after Nobunaga's death.
-The priests were scattered and the Church continued to preach the gospel but not openly as before.
-Persecution and martyrdom became a reality and yet the Church continued to spread.
+The priests scattered throughout Japan and continued their mission secretly.
+Persecution and martyrdom became a reality and yet the Church continued to grow.